procrastinate-org/procrastinate/docs/quickstart.rst

     (venv) $ python tutorial.py launch 2 3

 But at this point, it should not do a lot.
 Feel free to create a few tasks in advance.

+Let's run all of this, and check if we can spot the "print" call.

 Run a worker
 ------------